dinccey/KubePress/docs/USER_GUIDE.md

 - No phpMyAdmin Deployment or Service will be created for this WordPress site
 - You can still access the database using your own tools or a shared phpMyAdmin instance if available

+**Global phpMyAdmin Configuration (Environment Variables)**

+- The operator manages a single, global phpMyAdmin instance per target namespace.
+The behavior and placement of that instance can be controlled using the following environment variables set for the operator process (for example in the deployment or Helm chart `values.yaml`):

+- `PHPMYADMIN_ENABLED` : if set to `false` (case-insensitive) the operator will skip creating phpMyAdmin.
+When explicitly `false`, the operator's `DeletePHPMyAdmin` routine will perform a best-effort deletion of the global phpMyAdmin resources in `PHPMYADMIN_NAMESPACE`.
+- `PHPMYADMIN_NAMESPACE` : target namespace to create the global phpMyAdmin `Deployment`, `Service` and `Ingress`.
+If unset, the operator uses the `kubepress` namespace as the default.
+- `PHPMYADMIN_MARIADB_NAMESPACE` : namespace hosting the MariaDB cluster used by phpMyAdmin.
+Defaults to the `kubepress` namespace if unset.
+- `PHPMYADMIN_IMAGE` : container image for phpMyAdmin.
+Default: `phpmyadmin:latest`.
+- `PHPMYADMIN_DOMAIN` : hostname for the phpMyAdmin `Ingress`.
+If empty, ingress creation is skipped.
+- `PHPMYADMIN_INGRESS_CLASS` : optional `IngressClassName` to set on the phpMyAdmin ingress.
+If set to `nginx`, a set of common nginx-specific annotations (proxy body size, timeouts) are added.
+- `PHPMYADMIN_TLS` : if set to `true` (string) the operator will add a TLS entry to the phpMyAdmin Ingress and use the secret returned by `GetTLSSecretName("phpmyadmin")`.
+- `TLS_CLUSTER_ISSUER` : if set, the operator adds the `cert-manager.io/cluster-issuer` annotation to the Ingress and will enable TLS for the host.

+Examples for deploying the operator with the phpMyAdmin domain set are present in `local-values.yaml` and `dist/chart/values.yaml` (see `PHPMYADMIN_DOMAIN`).

 For more information about the fields in the WordPress Custom Resource, please look directly at the [wordpresssite_types.go](../api/v1/wordpresssite_types.go) file in the `api/v1` directory.